-Black Eyed Susans are garden favourites that start flowering in the summer and continue well into late fall.
+Black Eyed Susans are garden favorites that start flowering in the summer and continue well into late fall.
 Their golden petals and dark centers add dramatic contrast to any garden.

-Coneflowers (or Echinacea) have bright colourful petals and centers.
+Coneflowers (or Echinaccea) have bright colourful petals and centers.
 They will begin flowering in late June and will continue right up until frost.
 Bees and butterflies are attracted to these colourful plants.

 Hibiscus is another perennial flower that will add colour to the garden in late summer to early fall.
 Blooms can be as big as 6-8” across.

 Hydrangeas can shine in the fall.
 Two of the best varieties are Limelight and Little Lime.
 They start blooming in mid-summer, beginning by showing off lime-green flowers.
 As the flowers mature they turn white, then light pink, then deep rose and eventually turn cinnamon brown and can last into the early winter.